Coronavirus Hot Spots: Could The Mid-Atlantic And Northeast See A COVID-19 Rebound?

 As grim as all this sounds, there is still hope.

 For one thing, it's worth keeping in mind that the forecast from Rubin's team is one of many models.
-According to Nicholas Reich, a biostatistician at University of Massachusetts Amherst who has created a system to compare many of the most prominent forecasts, there's fairly broad agreement among those that forecast the county level that coronavirus infections will increase in Virginia Beach, Baltimore, Detroit, Milwaukee and Indianapolis.
-But for some other areas — such as Philadelphia, Rehoboth Beach in Delaware and New York City Rubin's model is noticeably more pessimistic.
+According to Nicholas Reich, a biostatistician at the University of Massachusetts Amherst who has created a system to compare many of the most prominent forecasts, there's fairly broad agreement among those that forecast the county level that coronavirus infections will increase in Virginia Beach, Baltimore, Detroit, Milwaukee and Indianapolis.
+But for some other areas — such as Philadelphia, Rehoboth Beach in Delaware and New York City, Rubin's model is noticeably more pessimistic.

-Even if Rubin's predictions are correct, he notes that the Mid-Atlantic and and northern counties that are at risk have an advantage: Because their case numbers are low, if they act now they can bend the curve of infections before large numbers of people contract the virus.
+Even if Rubin's predictions are correct, he notes that the Mid-Atlantic and Northern counties that are at risk have an advantage: Because their case numbers are low, if they act now they can bend the curve of infections before large numbers of people contract the virus.

 "That's why we do these forecasts," he says.
 "We're making assumptions [about what could happen two to three weeks in advance] so that people could hopefully calibrate their routines."

-A return to full shelter-in-place is not necessary but people will need to ramp back up their social distancing and step up mask wearing — ideally as part of a nationwide strategy to get case numbers under control across the country by Labor Day.
+A return to a full shelter-in-place strategy is not necessary, but people will need to ramp back up their social distancing and step up mask wearing — ideally as part of a nationwide strategy to get case numbers under control across the country by Labor Day.

-"We need to be a little bit more proactive in terms of our response and talk about a sacrifice right now," says Rubin, "for the good of having those school reopenings and getting us back to work in the fall so that we don't squander all that we have achieved."
+"We need to be a little bit more proactive in terms of our response and talk about a sacrifice right now," Rubin says, "for the good of having those school reopenings and getting us back to work in the fall so that we don't squander all that we have achieved."